 Graduate Route: Working After Your Studies

-The Graduate Route allows you to stay in the UK for 2 years after completing your degree (3 years for PhDs) to work or look for work without a sponsor.
-However, from 1 January 2027, the duration will reduce to 18 months for bachelor's and master's graduates.
+The Graduate Route allows you to stay in the UK for 2 years after completing your degree (3 years for PhDs) to work or look for work without sponsorship.
+From 1 January 2027, the duration will reduce to 18 months for bachelor's and master's graduates.
 PhD graduates will continue to receive 3 years.

 Graduate Route Duration (2026-2027)